 The day has come: TRUFFULA TREE DAY!!
 I am so excited!
 These are definitely my favorite part of my son’s Dr. Seuss bedroom.
 Have you seen it yet?
 Be sure to take a look at the full room reveal for loads of colorful, fun inspiration!
 Now, without further ado, on to the TRUFFULA TREES!

-Here are the supplies that you will need to make your own truffula trees:
+Here are the supplies that you will need to make your own truffula trees for a Dr. Suess Themed Room:

 * pool noodles